timyers/r-learning-resources-for-genomics/README.md

 - [Assigning cell types with SingleR](http://bioconductor.org/books/release/SingleRBook/) - The Bioconductor package `SingleR` implements an automatic annotation method for single-cell RNA sequencing (scRNA-seq) data.
 - [ANALYSIS OF SINGLE CELL RNA-SEQ DATA](https://broadinstitute.github.io/2019_scWorkshop/) - A course (2019) from the Broad Institute that is aimed at researchers and technical workers who are or will be analyzing single cell RNA-seq data.
 - [Survival Analysis in R](http://www.emilyzabor.com/tutorials/survival_analysis_in_r_tutorial.html?s=09) - This tutorial provides an introduction to survival analysis and to conducting a survival analysis in `R`.
 It was originally presented at the Memorial Sloan Kettering Cancer Center R-Presenters series on August 30, 2018 and updated March 2019.

-### Continuous Learning
-- [TidyTuesday - A weekly social data project in R](https://thomasmock.netlify.app/post/tidytuesday-a-weekly-social-data-project-in-r/) - A weekly social data project in `R`.
-Every Monday they release a new dataset on the [TidyTuesday Github page](https://github.com/rfordatascience/tidytuesday) for participants to clean, wrangle, tidy, and plot.
-- [Twitter for R programmers](https://www.t4rstats.com/index.html) - The R community is very active on Twitter.
-You can learn a lot about the language, about new approaches to problems, and make new friends.
-This online book will show you how.
-- [R Weekly](https://rweekly.org/about) - `R` is growing very quickly, and there are lots of great blogs, tutorials and other formats of resources coming out every day.
-R Weekly wants to keep track of these great things in the R community and make it more accessible to everyone.
-- [Keeping up to date with R news](https://masalmon.eu/2019/01/25/uptodate/) - Following `R` news helps you learn about new tools and their applications.
-- [RStudio Books](https://www.rstudio.com/resources/books/) - In addition to software tools, RStudio has also authored many books, some already highlighted in this curated list.
-Another tool for your toolbox.

 ### Reproducibility
 - [R for Reproducible Scientific Analysis](http://swcarpentry.github.io/r-novice-gapminder/) - The goal of `R for Reproducible Scientific Analysis` is to teach novice programmers to write modular code and best practices for using `R` for data analysis.